Lawrence County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• BAC Over 0.08: If your blood alcohol content (BAC) was 0.08% or higher, your license will be suspended for [Specific suspension period for BAC over 0.08 in Tennessee - research and insert here].
+• BAC Over 0.08: If your blood alcohol content (BAC) was 0.08% or higher, your license will be suspended for one year.

 • Temporary Permit: The temporary driving permit issued at the time of your arrest is typically valid until your ALR hearing or until the suspension period officially begins, whichever comes first.
 Pay close attention to the expiration date on this permit.